NCERT Exemplar Class 11 Physics Solutions Chapter 7 System of Particles and Rotational Motion

 Answer:

-An object is called small if it is the vertical height or geometric centre lies remarkably close to the earth surface.
-According to this concept, a building and a pond are smaller objects with their geometrical centres remarkably close to the earth surface.
-Whereas mountain and lake are extended objects as their geometrical centres are above and below the surface of the earth, respectively.
+An object is called small if its vertical height or geometric centre lies remarkably close to the Earth's surface.
+According to this concept, a building and a pond are smaller objects with their geometrical centres remarkably close to the earth's surface.
+Whereas mountains and lakes are extended objects as their geometrical centres are above and below the surface of the earth, respectively.

 Question:7.15